NEONScience/neon-data-institute-2016/_posts/pre-institute-materials/pre-institute3-rmd/Rmd03-RMarkdown.Rmd

 Update your Rmd file as follows:

-* Plot the dsm raster file, in a new code chunk.
-Experiment with colors and be sure to add a title to your plot.
+* Add code to plot the dsm raster file a new code chunk.
+Experiment with colors in your plot.
+Be sure to add a title.
 * Run the code that you've added to your document.
-* Open and plot another raster file. the Team_lidarCHM is a good option.
+* Open and plot another raster file. the Teak_lidarCHM is a good raster to plot.
 * Add code to your document to create a histogram for both rasters that you've opened.

 We will knit this document to html in the next tutorial.